 John Dudley and his sons surrendered at Cambridge.
 They were imprisoned in the Tower of London.

 John Dudley and his sons were charged and found guilty of treason.

 King Edward VI was buried in the Henry VII Lady Chapel at Westminster Abbey.

 1553 (22nd August)

 Jane was tried for high treason.
 She pleaded guilty and was sentenced to death.
 The date of her execution was not set because Mary believed that she and her husband were innocent parties in a plot by Northumberland to take control of the throne and she remained imprisoned in the Gentleman Gaoler’s Quarters of the Tower of London.

-Thomas Wyatt organised a rebellion against Queen Mary’s plans to marry King Philip of Spain
+Thomas Wyatt the younger organised a rebellion against Queen Mary’s plans to marry King Philip of Spain

 .
 He was supported by Jane’s father, the duke of Suffolk.
 The rebellion was suppressed but Mary decide she had no choice but to execute Jane and Guildford Dudley to prevent them becoming a focus for further anti-Catholic rebellions.